 - Communist International:

-It forced Czar to take some decisions which included granting of a elected government.
-This it was all in-effective and didn't help cause of Russian people.
+It forced Czar to take some decisions which included granting of an elected government.
+This was all ineffective and didn't help the cause of the Russian people.

 The people who were against him had no leadership and they were not united.
 Most of the army remained loyal to him and Nicholas was ready to make compromises whenever any critical situation came.